-The Children’s Literature Legacy Award shall be awarded every year to an author or illustrator whose books, published in the United States, have over a period of years made a substantial contribution to literature for children through books that demonstrate integrity and respect for all children’s lives and experiences.
+The Children’s Literature Legacy Award shall be awarded every year to an author or illustrator whose work, published in the United States, has over a period of years made a substantial contribution to literature for children through books that demonstrate integrity, and respect for all children’s lives and experiences.

 - “Books” means more than one book.

 - “Published in the United States” does not indicate that first publication had to be in the United States.
 It means that children’s books written and/or illustrated by the nominee have been published in the United States, and it is those books which are to be considered in the nomination process.

 - “Over a period of years” means that at least some of the books by the potential nominee have been available to children for at least ten years.
 Out-of-print books may be considered as part of the nominee’s contribution.

 - “A substantial and lasting contribution” means that the books, by their nature (and/or number), occupy an important place in literature for American children and that over the years children have read the books and that the books continue to be read by children.

 - Books that “demonstrate integrity, and respect for all children’s lives and experiences,” means that the books, regardless of when they were published, should not diminish or denigrate any individual or group through stereotypes, whitewashing, or other derogatory content.
 The committee should evaluate works with the consideration of all children in mind rather than privileging the dominant culture to the exclusion of others.
 While the works of individual nominees do not have to include racially and culturally diverse characters, they should not disrespect or discredit diverse lives, experiences and histories.